Noncommutative Field Theory of the Tkachenko Mode: Symmetries and Decay Rate

 \emph{Tkachenko mode as a noncommutative Nambu-Goldstone boson.}---One can arrive at the theory of the Tkachenko mode from microscopic considerations, taking, for example, as the starting point the microscopic theory of bosons with short-range repulsive interactions and then eliminating all redundant degrees of freedom \cite{PhysRevLett.110.181601}.
 It is instructive, however, to derive the most general form of the effective Lagrangian, relying solely on symmetries.
 Such an approach has the advantage of being applicable for strongly correlated rotating superfluids where microscopic calculations are not reliable, e.g., close to a quantum melting transition of the vortex crystal \cite{Cooper2008}.

-We first note that the lattice of vortices can be described, as a two-dimensional solid, by two scalar fields $X^a(t, x^i)$; they present the coordinates frozen in the solid~\cite{Leutwyler1996,soper2008}.
-In this description, the lattice displacement $u^a$ is related with $X^a$ by $X^a=\delta^a_i x^i - u^a$.
+We first note that the lattice of vortices can be described, as a two-dimensional solid, by two ($a=1,2$) scalar fields $X^a(t, x^i)$; they present the coordinates frozen in the solid~\cite{Leutwyler1996,soper2008}.
+In this description, in Cartesian coordinates the lattice displacement $u^a$ is related to $X^a$ by $X^a= x^a - u^a$.
 The vortex current is related to $X^a$ by

 where $n_0$ is the equilibrium vortex density.
 For a superfluid under rotation with angular velocity $\Omega$, $n_0=\frac1{2\pi}B$, where the effective magnetic field $B=2m\Omega$ with $m$ being the mass of the elementary boson.